gasparramoa/TrainStationsFloorPlans/README.md

 This repository is an open-access database of train station floor plans focused on Baden-Wuttemberg and Bavaria regions in Germany.
-It includes PDF and PNG formats for 2831 files.
+It includes PDF and PNG formats of over 2800 train stations.
 The database aims to expand with floor plans from other European train stations, supporting transportation research and accessibility initiatives.

 ![Nuremberg Railway station](banner-min.png) Nuremberg Main Railway train station.
 (Collected from the [BEG](https://www.bayern-fahrplan.de/de/zusaetzliche-informationen/stationsdatenbank) database).